Plantar Fasciitis Embolization (PFE)

 Plantar fasciitis is one of the most common causes of heel pain.
 It happens when the thick band of tissue along the bottom of your foot (the plantar fascia) becomes irritated and damaged—often from overuse, flat feet, or improper footwear.

 For many people, this pain goes away with simple treatments like rest, stretching, or arch supports.
-But for others, especially when the pain lasts more than 6 months, it becomes chronic and harder to treat.
+But for others, pain can last for months or years and may require multiple different treatment types such as injections, shockwave, or even surgery.

 Why Does Chronic Plantar Fasciitis Hurt So Much?